San Juan Del Sur Southwestern Nicaragua, Nicaragua Travel Guide

 Engage with locals to hear their perspectives.
 This broadens your comprehension of the culture.

-Embracing sustainable practices and cultural respect leaves a positive impression and preserves the beauty of San Juan del Sur for future travelers.
+Embracing sustainable practices and cultural respect leaves a positive impression and preserves the beauty of San Juan del Sur town for future travelers.

 San Juan del Sur is a standalone trip or a gateway to further Central American adventures.